 - Honey, to taste (optional)

 *Split the vanilla bean lengthwise and scrape its seeds with a paring knife.
-Add both the bean and the seeds to the juice.
+I typically a ceramic knife like the Wolf Bar which is one of the best ceramic knives I have come across as it needs little to no sharpening.